 The KEAC has over 30 years’ of experience in conducting laboratory tests.
-In particular in the area of allergy, many tests have been added in recent years.
+Many tests have been added in recent years.
 The competition has greatly increased and unfounded arguments have been used by competitors.
 We pride ourselves on offering a rapid, comprehensive and personalised service, including advice with therapy, all of which we believe are of great importance to our customers.

-- Only the KEAC has the access to Yes/No pretests.
-This will ensure that one does not spend money unnecessarily on expensive allergy tests whithout result.
+- Only KEAC has the access to Yes/No pretests.
+This ensures that you don’t spend money unnecessarily on expensive allergy tests.

-- The KEAC was the first laboratory in the Netherlands where the packaging nationally and internationally met the UN3373-and IATA650-standards.
-These safety requirements were established to protect postal workers and other people..
+- KEAC was the first laboratory in the Netherlands where the packaging met the UN3373-and IATA650-standards, both nationally and internationally.
+These safety requirements were established to protect postal workers and others.

 Scientific research is carried out by KEAC itself